JANUARY 18, 2007

 able to forbid parties from mentioning past holdings.

-Fourth, noncitation rules that prohibit any reference to
+Fourth, noncitation rules that prohibit any

 unpublished decision are difficult to justify, given that attorneys